marcomicera/distributed-k8s/README.md

 ### Launch more benchmarks programmatically

-1. Define the list of benchmarks to run and the [Pushgateway](https://github.com/prometheus/pushgateway) address in [`yaml/base/dk8s-conf.yaml`](yaml/base/dk8s-conf.yaml)
+1. Define the list of benchmarks to run (and the [Pushgateway](https://github.com/prometheus/pushgateway) address) in [`yaml/base/dk8s-conf.yaml`](yaml/base/dk8s-conf.yaml)
+1. Set the number of pods to be used for each benchmark in the [`yaml/base/dk8s-num-pods.yaml`](yaml/base/dk8s-num-pods.yaml) file
 1. Set the frequency with which benchmarks will be run in [`yaml/base/dk8s-pkb-cronjob.yaml`](yaml/base/dk8s-pkb-cronjob.yaml)
     ```yaml
     schedule: '0 * * * *'